Quality of baked goods not to be compromised: Council

 Shandil says during last year’s Christmas season, certain food retailers and restaurant operators compromised the quality and freshness of pastries and consumers ended up with moldy, expired, and stale goods.

-“There is a huge demand for baked products and also for catering services however complaints from last year reveal that due to influx of orders taken by caterers, the promised services were not met and despite payments received the joyous ocasion was smeared with glue for numerous families where they had to wait for hours for the delivery of the food.”
+“There is a huge demand for baked products and also for catering services however complaints from last year reveal that due to influx of orders taken by caterers, the promised services were not met and despite payments received the joyous occasion was smeared with gloom for numerous families where they had to wait for hours for the delivery of the food.”

 The Council also continues to discover baked goods being retailed without the baked-on dates.